tayyab-004/react-testing-full-stack/README.md

 ![Testing Basic](./src/assets/react-testing.png)

-## Getting Started with react testing 👩🏻‍💻
+## Getting Started with React Testing 👩🏻‍💻

 Follow these steps to set up and run Automated Testing for React Projects on your local machine: